Spruance-class destroyer: Upgrades

-At least ten VLS ships, including Cushing, O'Bannon, and Thorn, had a 21-cell Mark 49 RIM-116 Rolling Airframe Missile launcher mounted on the starboard fantail.
+At least ten VLS ships, including Elliot, John Young, Briscoe, Cushing, O'Bannon, Thorn, and Fife had a 21-cell Mark 49 RIM-116 Rolling Airframe Missile launcher mounted on the starboard fantail.

 Spruance-class destroyers fired 112 land attack Tomahawks during Operation Desert Storm.

 Decommissioning

 In order to save $28 million a year, the Navy accelerated the decommissioning of the Spruance class, though they could have served to 2019 had they been maintained and updated.
 Despite the recent modifications to the Spruance and Kidd classes, they were still considered expensive and manpower-intensive to operate, while the succeeding Arleigh Burke class were more capable and versatile due to their Aegis combat system while also being more cost-efficient, and by the end of the 1990s, many Arleigh Burke-class destroyers had entered the fleet.
 While the early Flight I Arleigh Burke ships only had a flight deck, Flight IIA and subsequent vessels added the enclosed hangar which made their aviation facilities comparable to the Spruance class.

 The Navy planned to replace its current destroyers and cruisers with the new Zumwalt-class (DDG-1000) destroyers, but the 2010 Defense budget funded the construction of only three DDG-1000s.
 Production of Arleigh Burke class continued and it became the U.S. Navy's only operational class of destroyers after the USS Cushing, the last Spruance-class destroyer on active service, was decommissioned on 21 September 2005.
 Cushing was unsuccessfully offered to the Pakistan Navy before being sunk as a target on 29 April 2009.
 The four Kidd-class destroyers were decommissioned in 1998 and were sold to Taiwan in 2005 and 2006.

 Few Spruances were preserved in storage like some older classes or offered up for sale to foreign navies.
 Some were broken up and most of the rest were sunk as targets in various fleet exercises.
 One exception is the ex-Paul F. Foster, which replaced the ex-Decatur in 2005 as the Self Defense Test Ship.
 The remote-controlled SDTS tows a target barge, allowing crews to fire live weapons at a ship-like moving target.